ossf/s2c2f/specification/framework.md

 This paper presents:

-- An overview of the OSS SSC Framework Practices.
+- An overview of the Secure Supply Chain Consumption Framework (S2C2F) Practices.
-- Common supply chain threats with examples and how OSS SSC Framework can help.
+- Common supply chain threats with examples and how the S2C2F can help.
-- An overview of the OSS SSC Framework Implementation Guide and Maturity Model.
+- An overview of the S2C2F Implementation Guide and Maturity Model.
 - A process for assessing your organization&#39;s maturity.
-- Detailed walkthrough of the OSS SSC Framework implementation requirements and tools.
+- Detailed walkthrough of the S2C2F implementation requirements and tools.
-- A mapping of the OSS SSC Framework requirements to other specifications.
+- A mapping of the S2C2F requirements to other specifications.

 The guidance provided in this paper is targeted toward organizations that do software development, that take a dependency on open source software, and that seek to improve the security of their software supply chain.

-# About the OSS SSC Framework
+# About the Secure Supply Chain Consumption Framework

-The OSS SSC Framework is a security assurance and risk reduction process that is focused on securing how developers consume open source software.
-As a Microsoft-wide initiative since 2019, the OSS SSC Framework provides security guidance and tools throughout the developer inner-loop and outer-loop processes that have played a critical role in defending and preventing supply chain attacks through consumption of open source software across Microsoft.
-Using a threat-based risk-reduction approach, the goals of the OSS SSC Framework are to:
+The Secure Supply Chain Consumption Framework (S2C2F) is a security assurance and risk reduction process that is focused on securing how developers consume open source software.
+As a Microsoft-wide initiative since 2019, the S2C2F provides security guidance and tools throughout the developer inner-loop and outer-loop processes that have played a critical role in defending and preventing supply chain attacks through consumption of open source software across Microsoft.
+Using a threat-based risk-reduction approach, the goals of the S2C2F are to:

 1. Provide a strong OSS governance program
 2. Improve the Mean Time To Remediate (MTTR) for resolving known vulnerabilities in OSS
 3. Prevent the consumption of compromised and malicious OSS packages

-The OSS SSC Framework (described later in this document) is modeled after three core concepts—_control all artifact inputs, continuous process improvement, and scale._
+The S2C2F (described later in this document) is modeled after three core concepts—_control all artifact inputs, continuous process improvement, and scale._

 <p align="center">
  <img alt="framework diagram" src="../images/Diagram-white-bkg.png" width=70%>
 </p>

 - _Control All Artifact Inputs_: There are a myriad of ways that developers consume OSS today: git clone, wget, copy &amp; pasted source, checking-in the binary into the repo, direct from public package managers, repackaging the OSS into a .zip, curl, apt-get, git submodule, and more.
 Securing the OSS supply chain in any organization is going to be near impossible if developer teams don&#39;t follow a uniform process for consuming OSS.
 Enforcing an effective secure OSS supply chain strategy necessitates standardizing your OSS consumption process across the various developer teams throughout your organization, so all developers consume OSS using governed workflows.
-- _Continuous Process Improvement_: To help guide organizations through continuous process improvement, we have organized the OSS SSC Framework into a maturity model.
+- _Continuous Process Improvement_: To help guide organizations through continuous process improvement, we have organized the S2C2F into a maturity model.
 This helps organizations prioritize which requirements they should implement first.
-Since security risk is dynamic and new threats can emerge at any time, the OSS SSC Framework places heavy emphasis on understanding the new threats to the OSS supply chain and _requires_ regular evaluation of OSS SSC Frameworkcontrols and introduction of changes in response to new technology advancements or new threats.
+Since security risk is dynamic and new threats can emerge at any time, the S2C2F places heavy emphasis on understanding the new threats to the OSS supply chain and _requires_ regular evaluation of S2C2F controls and introduction of changes in response to new technology advancements or new threats.
-- _Scale_:The OSS SSC Framework tools were designed with scale in mind.
+- _Scale_:The S2C2F tools were designed with scale in mind.
 Some organizations may attempt to secure their OSS ingestion process through a central internal registry that all developers within the organization are supposed to pull from.
 However, what if one developer chooses to pull straight from pypi.org or npmjs.com?
 Is there anything preventing them from doing so?
 A central internal registry also has the problem of requiring a team to manage the process and workflow, which is extra overhead.
-As such, the OSS SSC Framework tools were developed to secure how they consume OSS today at scale without requiring a central internal registry or central governance body.
+As such, the S2C2F tools were developed to secure how they consume OSS today at scale without requiring a central internal registry or central governance body.

-# What is the OSS SSC Framework?
+# What is the Secure Supply Chain Consumption Framework?

-The OSS SSC Framework is a combination of requirements and tools for any organization to adopt.
+The S2C2F Framework is a combination of requirements and tools for any organization to adopt.
 The Framework includes a capability maturity roadmap to help establish a secure OSS ingestion process to protect developers from OSS supply chain threats and to establish a strong governance program to manage your organization&#39;s use of OSS.

 # Common OSS Supply Chain Threats

-The OSS SSC Framework was designed based on known threats (i.e. tactics and techniques) used by adversaries to compromise OSS packages.
+The S2C2F was designed based on known threats (i.e. tactics and techniques) used by adversaries to compromise OSS packages.
 The table below is a comprehensive compilation of OSS supply chain threats with links to real examples.
-It also identifies which OSS SSC Framework requirements mitigate the threat.
-To see the full list of requirements and their benefits, please see the [OSS SSC Framework Requirements](#oss-ssc-framework-requirements) later in this document.
+It also identifies which S2C2F requirements mitigate the threat.
+To see the full list of requirements and their benefits, please see the [Secure Supply Chain Consumption Framework Requirements](#secure-supply-chain-consumption-framework-requirements) later in this document.

 For other sources of OSS threats, please see the following links: